aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/ishapecollection/insert_chart/_index.md

 ## insert_chart {#asposeslideschartscharttype-float-float-float-float-int-bool}
-Creates a new Chart, initialize it with sample series data and settings and inserts
-            it to the specified position in the collection.
+Creates a new Chart and inserts it to the specified position in the collection.

 ### Returns